Over the past decade, life has presented challenges. I just want to briefly go through some of the ups and downs throughout my journey.

 Second, going through the process of PTCAS was exciting and scary.
 I was determined to get in and applied to 14 schools.
 I ended up being waitlisted at 3 schools and ultimately I was rejected!
 It was so painful.

 Third, after feeling like a complete failure and being rejected I decided to try again.
 I filled out PTCAS again with the encouragement of my wife I applied again.
 This time I was much more refined in my selection of schools and only applied to 3 schools

 Fourth, an email came I got in!
 I was accepted to PT school at the University of St. Augustine.
-I thought the hard part was over... getting into PT school but after PT school started I realized I was only getting started.
+I thought the hard part was over... getting into PT school but after PT school started I realized I the hard part was only getting started.

 Fifth, getting through PT school was a total struggle!
 I felt like I crawled across the finish line.
 I graduate and much to my surprise I was awarded the Outstanding Physical Therapy Student Award at graduation.

-Sixth, working as a PT was so fun but I soon felt like it was all about money.
-My boss would say "everytime someone walks through that door imagine they have a 100 dollar bill taped on their forhead."
+Sixth, working as a PT was such fun but I soon felt like it was all about money.
+My boss would say "every time someone walks through that door imagine they have a 100 dollar bill taped on their forehead."
 I loved working with people but I wanted more than just working for a boss that looks at patients as dollar bills.
 I want to help people!